frederic-perez/AmE-dictionary/data/dictionary.md

 __prissy__ _adj_ :four::hammer: _A prissy mustache._
 __pristine__ _They were in pristine condition._
 __private dancer__ _n_ A dancer who performs a striptease.
+__privation__ _n_ Lack of the basic necessities or comforts of life. _Syn_ neediness, want _They endured years of privation during the war and were used to going without._
 __privy__ _n_ :five::hammer:
 __prix__ _A $40 prix fixe meal._
 __prize<sup>1</sup>__ :two::hammer: _A prize purse of $1 million._ _A notorious outlaw has stolen his prize rifle._